oeg-upm/chowlk_spec/_includes/abstract.md

 ## Abstract
-This document describes the CHOWLK specification, a set of recomendations to develop ontological diagrams.
+This document describes the Chowlk specification, a set of recomendations for ontology diagrams representation.